RookieT0T/BIBA-Twitter-Crawler/README.md

 # dataAnalysis.py
 1. This is a program of analyzing the data collected from twitter. textBlob library is used.
 2. This program is not perfect and feel free to edit it.

-# Figure_1.png
-1. This is a pie chart automatically generated from dataAnalysis.py.